 Finding Work After 50 Takes Action!
 Here’s How to Get Started

-After we lose a job, it seems that everyone has somewhere to go each day but us.
+Even in the present state of the world, after we lose a job, it seems that everyone has somewhere to go each day but us.
 Driving next to others, they appear to be on a mission to get to work to perform a job that we don’t have.
 “Why them and not me,” we would ask.

 Why do others seem to get what I want?
 How do they do that?
-They remain employed in seemingly good positions; receive promotions, raises and bonuses.
+They remain employed in seemingly good positions; receive promotions, raises, and bonuses.
 I’m receiving unemployment checks and sad-face looks.

 This is especially hard to fathom when we take stock of the individual who has something that we want.
-Sometimes we see others succeed who have less education, experience and drive than we do.
+Sometimes we see others succeed who have less education, experience, and drive than we do.

 What’s their secret?
 What do they know that we don’t?
 Did our secret decoder ring not break this code?

 It might be less complicated than you think.
 Let’s look at a few reasons why this might be happening to you and how you can turn the tables in your favor.